Last updated on August 23rd, 2024 at 02:26 pm

 An M1 Visa holder can only work in the U.S. if the job relates to their program of study and they receive prior approval from their school.

 For example, you can participate in a paid internship or a paid cooperative learning placement while on an M1 Visa.
-However, you can’t work at any other type of job while in the U.S. on an M1 Visa.
+In some cases, an Employment Authorization Document (EAD) may be required for authorized employment.

 How to stay in the U.S. after your M1 Visa expires